-He has been subspecialized in hand surgery and microsurgery in St Gallen, Switzerland (1991) and in Lousville, Kentucky, USA (2000).
+He has been trained in Hand Surgery and Microsurgery at St. Gallen, Switzerland and in Louisville, Kentucky, USA.

 Minos Tyllianakis has published 85 articles in the most famous scientific journals worldwide, is a member of the editorial board of 6 foreign journals and has given 280 lectures as a guest speaker, of which more than 70 abroad and has presented papers at 90 international conferences abroad, four of which have been honored with special distinctions.

 He is a member of 13 international scientific societies and has organized 24 international conferences and has participated in 4 international clinical trials.